Brian P. Cleary

-Brian P. Cleary, (born October 1, 1959) is an American humorist, poet, United States patent holder, inventor and author.
-He is the trademark holder for Fab-u-List (TM) Books (Serial number 90562144), a line of gift books for grownups.
-The bow-tie wearing children's author is best known for his books that explore grammar in humorous ways written for grade-school children.
-He is Senior Editor, Digital Content at AmericanGreetings.com where he has written digital greetings performed by Dolly Parton, Christina Aguilera, Smokey Robinson, William Shatner, Meghan Trainor and more.
+Brian P. Cleary (born October 1, 1959) is an American humorist, poet, and author.
+He is best known for his books written for grade-school children that explore grammar in humorous ways; he also controls a line of gift books for grownups.
+He is the senior editor for digital content at American Greetings, and his greetings have been performed by Dolly Parton, Christina Aguilera, Smokey Robinson, William Shatner, Meghan Trainor and others.